 - A sling is typically used after surgery.
 There will be a strap over your shoulder that can be adjusted to keep your elbow bent at about 90°.
 Try to keep your hand level with or above your elbow to prevent hand swelling. - After certain surgeries there may be an abduction pillow around your abdomen.
 This is designed to keep your arm away from your side in order to take tension off of repaired tissue.
 This pillow should be snug but not tight.
 You should be able to breathe freely with this strap in place. - Sleeping in a recliner or propped up in a bed is often more comfortable than lying flat initially after shoulder surgery.
 You should sleep with the sling in place. - You may remove the sling to flex and extend your elbow and open and close your hand to encourage circulation and prevent stiffness. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
 This can be discussed at your follow-up appointment. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon/therapist says it is okay. - Physical therapy is often prescribed after surgery.
-This is an important part of your recovery and we encourage patients to attend all physical therapy appointments.
-Depending on various factors, therapy may be started at 2, 4, or 6 weeks after surgery. - Return to driving after surgery is okay once narcotic pain medication has been stopped and you are cleared by your surgeon.
+This is an important part of your recovery and we encourage patients to attend all physical therapy appointments. - Return to driving after surgery is okay once narcotic pain medication has been stopped and you are cleared by your surgeon.
 The length of time until patients are able to return to driving varies depending on the specific surgery performed.
 This can be discussed with your surgeon during a clinic visit after surgery.